UK Centre for Astrobiology

 We are excited and pleased to welcome the students of the first year of the MSc Astrobiology and Planetary Sciences at the University of Edinburgh.

-On this programme they will develop critical thinking about astrobiology and planetary science in their social contexts, research methods and how different scientific approaches address fundamental questions about life.
+On this programme they will develop critical thinking about astrobiology and planetary science in their social contexts, research methods and how different scientific approaches address fundamental questions about life in the universe.

 Astrobiology and Planetary Sciences MSc | The University of Edinburgh